sdbondi/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 - MUST immediately reject and dispose of a multipart message not consisting of four parts, as detailed in [DataMessage].
 - MUST construct a [DataMessage] from the multiple parts.
 - MUST pass the constructed [DataMessage] to the message handler.
+- for inbound IP [NetAddress]es, MUST deny connections from other IP addresses.
 - Should a connection drop, the connection state MUST transition to `Connecting` and the connection retried.
 - When a shutdown signal is received, MUST send a `net::Disconnect` message and drop the connection.